namezhenzhang/namezhenzhang.github.io/blog/timesclip-time-series-forecasting.md

 <img src="images/blog/timesclip/fig4.png" alt="Time Series Visualization" style="width: 60%; max-width: 600px; height: auto; display: block; margin: 0 auto;">

-*Figure 4: Visualization of time series to image conversion with different colors for each variable*
+<em>Figure 4: Visualization of time series to image conversion with different colors for each variable</em>

 At this point, our method design is complete.